sentenz/convention/guideline/software-development-guide.md

 - [Coding](../about/coding-guide.md) with software development patterns that should be applied during the implementation of a project to avoid bugs.

-- Robust [software testing](../about/software-testing.md) and [code analysis](../about/code-analysis.md) are useful aids in mitigating failure risks, and should be a particular focus during the project implementation phase.
+- Robust [Software Testing](../about/software-testing.md) and [Code Analysis](../about/code-analysis.md) are useful aids in mitigating failure risks, and should be a particular focus during the project implementation phase.

-- Collaborative [code review](../about/code-review-guide.md) and CI/CD pipelines that plug into the code review process.
+- Collaborative [Code Review](../about/code-review-guide.md) and CI/CD pipelines that plug into the code review process.

 ### Deploy, Release, Host

+After the code is approved and merged, it's time to deliver it.

+- [Deployment Strategies](../about/deployment-strategies.md) for Continuous Delivery (CD) define how you want to deliver, change or upgrade a running instance of an application.

-With code approved and merged, it’s time to ship it.
-CI/CD pipelines make deployments.
-The live production code will need a place to live.
+- The live production code will need a place to live.
 Consider using cloud hosting provided by Amazon AWS, Google Cloud Platform, or Microsoft Azure.

 ### Support, Operate, Maintain